-- 1) A student interested in the program must submit a one page essay advocating the qualities and attributes they possess that would make them an ideal Student Ambassador. - 2) All essays will be held in a file by the Student Services Coordinator.
-This file will be reviewed when spots in the program become available (at minimum once/quarter). - 3) Students who are not maintaining Satisfactory Academic Progress or have been advanced to step 2 or above (including any violation) of the Student Development System are ineligible to participate in the Ambassador Program. - 4) All eligible students will be evaluated by three Federico Beauty Institute staff members (a classroom educator, a clinic floor educator or receptionist, and an administrative staff member).
-The essay will be reviewed and the prospective ambassador will be scored on a scale of one (poor) to five (excellent) by each evaluator in the following areas: Essay, Attitude, Professionalism, Ability to Follow Direction, Quality of Work, Speed of Work, Customer Service Skills, Interpersonal Skills, Reflects Look of Industry. - 5) A student must receive a composite average score of 4.0 or above to qualify for the Ambassador Program. - Open Ambassador spots will be filled by qualified students in order of highest score.
+- 1) Must be qualified as a Student Liaison.
+See STUDENT LIASION. - 2) Must have attended at least two Federico Events including Outreach, Graduation, and RAK PAK. - All eligible students will be evaluated by three Federico Beauty Institute staff members (a classroom educator, a clinic floor educator or receptionist, and an administrative staff member).
+The prospective ambassador will be scored on a scale of one (poor) to five (excellent) by each evaluator in the following areas: Attitude, Professionalism, Ability to Follow Direction, Quality of Work, Speed of Work, Customer Service Skills, Interpersonal Skills, Reflects Look of Industry. - A student must receive a composite average score of 4.0 or above to qualify for the Ambassador Program.

 Students accepted into the program will be awarded a "Student Ambassador" T-shirt which they must wear when representing the school at designated events.
+Student Ambassadors are also eligible to participate in a student photo shoot prior to their graduation.

 Student Ambassadors will be representing the school as an extended staff member and should always display professionalism, respect, and courtesy and reflect the look of our industry.
 These students should have good relationships with their peers, staff members and school clients.
 Ambassadors will be chosen for events based on a rotation and qualifications needed to participate in each event/activity.

-If at any time a student exhibits behavior that does not correspond with the professional ethics guidelines of the program and/or school, he/she will be dismissed from the Ambassador Program immediately.
+If at any time a student exhibits behavior that does not correspond with the professional ethics guidelines of the program and/or school, he/she will be dismissed from the Ambassador or Liaison program immediately.
+Student must not have been advanced to step 2 (infraction), or strike 1 (violation), or above in Student Development System will be dismissed from the Ambassador or Liaison Program.